rsmmr/hilti/doc/binpac/reference/grammars.rst

 field hook inline and later add more external hooks to the same field;
 all of them will be executed (in an undefined order).
-This even works across units: if you :ref:`import <pac2_global_import>` the ``Request`` module, into the another specification, you can add a hook to it like this::
+This even works across units: if you :ref:`import <pac2_global_import>` the ``Request`` module into the another specification, you can add a hook to it like this::

     on Request::RequestLine::uri {